Rutgers University – SC&IAA Constitution and By-Laws

 Section 1.
 The President shall preside at all meetings of the Association and of the Executive Committee.
 They shall appoint all committees or shall delegate to the chairperson this responsibility, and they are an ex-officio member of each committee.

 Section 2.
-The Vice President (President-Elect) shall preside in the absence of the President.
+The Vice President shall preside in the absence of the President, as next in line to the President.
 Should the office of President become vacant, they shall succeed to the office of President for the remainder of the unexpired term and continue in that office for the period to which they were elected.
 The Vice President will oversee all membership initiatives.
+In the absence of a President, should there be a President-elect that is not also serving as the Vice President, then that President-elect is able to take on the responsibilities of the President earlier, so long as it is agreed to by the members of the Association.

 Section 5.
 The following shall serve as voting members of the Executive Committee by direct election of the membership at the annual meeting: President, Vice President, Secretary, Treasurer, and ten members-at-large.
 The 10 member-at-large positions should be filled with at least one representative from each of the School of Communication and Information degree programs: Master of Communication and Information Science Program, Master of Library and Information Studies program, Ph.D. in Communication, Information, and Library Studies program, and the undergraduate programs.
 Should any position become vacant, the President may appoint a person to serve in the interim.